Tahoma High School Golden Bear Classic

 Policy and LD paradigms are below.

-Debate Style: I'm good with speed, just start out slow so I can get used to your voice.
+Debate Style: I'm good with speed, just start out a little slower so I can get used to your voice.
 If you aren't clear, I'll yell at you to be clear.
 Start out a little slower on tags, especially for Ks and theory.
 Please don't mumble the text.
 If the text is completely unintelligible, I'll yell clear, and if you don't clear it up, then I'll count it as an analytic rather than a card.
 It's a pet peeve of mine when people cut cards repeatedly (i.e. cut the card here, cut the card here).
 PLEASE, please put theory arguments as a new off (i.e. Framework on a K, Condo bad, etc.).
+A tag should be a complete idea with a warrant.
+One word ("extinction" "Solves") does not count as a tag or an argument.
 I don't care about tag-teaming in CX, but it might influence speaker points (i.e. if one partner is being rude, or one never answers a question).
 Be nice to each other.
 I will vote you down if you're a complete jerk (threaten physical violence, harass someone, etc.).
-I am somewhat sensitive to how mental health, rape and disabilities are discussed.
+I am sensitive to how mental health, suicide, rape, disabilities, immigration and interracial relationships are discussed and expect such sensitive topics to be approached with appropriate respect and care to wording and research.

 Arguments: There are a few arguments I just dislike (for rational and irrational reasons) so just don't run them in front of me.
 If you don't know what these args are, you're probably fine.
 Basically, don't run anything offensive.
 No racism good, no death good (including Spark DA or Malthus/overpopulation arguments).
 I also hate Nietzsche, or nihilism in general.
 Also, arguments that seem stupid like time cube, or the gregorian time K, or reptiles are running the earth or some crap like that is prolly not gonna fly.
 I'm not gonna take nitpicky plan flaw arguments like "USfg not USFG" seriously.
 I will not vote for disclosure theory unless someone flat out lies about disclosure.
 Like they tell you they will run a case and then don't run it.
 Arguments I'll evaluate but don't love/am probably biased against but will evaluate include: PICs, Delay CPs, ASPEC Topicality, kritical-based RVIs on T, Performance Affs.

-Defaults: I'm a default policymaker but am open to other frameworks.
+Defaults: When judging policy debate (not too common anymore) I default policymaker.
+In LD, I will likely default Util but I welcome other frameworks.
 I do consider Framework to be theory, which means 1) put it on it's own flow and 2) arguments about like, fairness and ground and other standards are legit responses.
-I prefer frameworks that have a clear weighing mechanism for both sides.
+I have a strong preference for frameworks that have a clear weighing mechanism for both sides.
 I default competing interpretations on T. I was a little bit of a T/theory hack as a debater, so I have a lower threshold on theory than a lot of judges.
 What that means is that I'll vote on potential abuse, or small/wanky theory (like severance perm theory) IF it's argued well.
 Theory needs real voters, standards and analysis and warrants just like any other argument.
 If you're going for theory, go all out in your last speech.
-It should be 4 minutes of your 2NR, or all of your 2AR.
+It should be at least 2-3 minutes of your final speech.

 Note on Performance Ks: I have a high threshold on performance arguments.
 If you're doing a performance, you have to actually be good at performing, keep up the performance throughout the round, and have a way for the other team to compete/participate in the performance.
 I prefer for performance Ks to be specific to the current resolution, or in some cases, based on language or something that happened in this round.